 The Emerald team has forged a whole new rapport with it’s users and are closer to achieving their vision of helping research have a deeper, more meaningful impact.

-Are you considering a digital platform?
+Are you considering a new digital platform?
 Emerald’s top three tips to success

 - Select the appropriate partners to help